Japanese submarine I-152: Design

-With improved Sulzer diesel engines, I-52 was had a single hull and two engines, rather than the double-hull, four-engine design of I-51.
+With improved Sulzer diesel engines, I-52 had a single hull and two engines, rather than the double-hull, four-engine design of I-51.
 The greater power and more streamlined shape gave a slightly higher surface speed than that of I-51, or even the Imperial German Navy submarine U-135, but with reduced range.
 I-52 had a design speed of 22 kn on the surface and 10 kn submerged, but as completed, achieved only 19.5 kn on the surface.
 Her unrefueled range on the surface was 10,000 nmi, only half that of I-51.

 The Japanese did not regard I-52 as a completely successful design despite the various technical achievements her design and construction represented and her superior performance to that of I-51.
 They planned several more submarines of the same Kaidai II design, but cancelled all of them before formally signing contracts for their construction after the arrival of seven Imperial German Navy U-boats Japan received as war reparations at the end of World War I prompted a review of Japanese submarine design concepts.
 I-52 thus was the only Kaidai II-type submarine constructed.